The Ultimate Postpartum Survival Kit (A Complete Guide For New Moms)

 You will want to pack nursing bras… everywhere.

-Have a few in your hospital bag, a few in your postpartum care kit, a few in your breastfeeding kit, and make sure to take one wherever you go because you never know when you will spring a leak.
+Have a few in your hospital bag, a few in your postpartum care kit, and a few in your

 Witch Hazel Pads

-Tucks (Yes they are technically for hemorrhoids, but they are a great postpartum product too!)
+Tucks (Yes, they are technically for hemorrhoids, but they are a great postpartum product, too!).
+They can help heal your vaginal stitches after delivery.

 Tucks are medicated (witch hazel) pads that are used to relieve pain associated with hemorrhoids.
 I actually didn’t have hemorrhoids, but my labor and delivery nurse suggested that I use them as a liner on top of my ice pads to keep everything moist and prevent irritation from friction.